-This is a topic we are going to discuss periodically… What does it really feels like to have dementia?
-We’re going to come back to this again over a series of the Podcast and YouTube talks and Articles.
-Each time we di it will create a new benchmark on my progress to help you see firsthand the change in someone with dementia.
+This is a topic we are going to discuss periodically… What does it really feel like to have dementia?
+We’re going to come back to this again over the series of the Podcast and YouTube talks and Articles.
+Each time we do it will create a new benchmark on my progress to help you see firsthand the change in someone with dementia.

 As I said from the beginning, we are going to continue to do this website and broadcast; Dementia Talks; as long as I’m capable.

 But, before I get into today’s topic, I want to talk about what it means to live positively with dementia.

 Interestingly enough, you can apply these lessons to anyone that is struggling’s with pain in your day-to-day life as well.

 Living positively increases the serotonin level within your brain it improves when you are positive and happy.
 Negative thoughts alternatively turn out to negatively affect you both physically and mentally.

 In my Article about 10 Ways to live Positively with Dementia.
 I identified key things you can do to live positively each day.
 The National Library of Medicine (part of NIH) paper, identified thankfulness as one of the most important ways to be positive.

 Digging deeper into the research, being thankful is the first step.
 It is also a great method to deal with the stigma of people that have dementia.